etmmvdp/HomeWizard-Battery-plugin/README.md

 ![Devices](devices.png)

-Thanks to https://github.com/gettevan/HomeWizard-Wifi-p1-plugin which provided the basis of this plugin.
+Thanks to gettevan for https://github.com/gettevan/HomeWizard-Wifi-p1-plugin which served as the basis for this plugin.